Yonazahran-YMR/cybersec-portfolio/notes/port-scan-lab-notes.md

 ## Key Takeaway

-A real port scan generates far too many packets to read line-by-line — the actual skill is recognizing the *pattern* (one source, rapid SYNs, many destination ports, mostly no replies) rather than manually inspecting every packet.
+A real port scan generates far too many packets to read line-by-line.
+The actual skill is recognizing the *pattern* (one source, rapid SYNs, many destination ports, mostly no replies) rather than manually inspecting every packet.
 In production environments, this pattern is what SIEM/IDS tools are built to auto-detect and alert on.